US judge presses Trump administration on its refusal to return Kilmar Abrego Garcia

 A U.S. immigration judge had shielded Abrego Garcia from deportation to El Salvador in 2019, ruling that he would likely face persecution there by local gangs that had terrorized his family.
 He also was given a federal permit to work in the United States, where he was a metal worker and union member, according to Abrego Garcia’s lawyers.

 But the Trump administration expelled Abrego Garcia to El Salvador last month anyway.
-Administration officials later described the mistake as "an administrative error" but insisted that Abrego Garcia was a member of the MS-13 in the U.S.
+Administration officials later described the mistake as "an administrative error" but insisted that Abrego Garcia was a member of the MS-13 gang.

-Abrego Garcia was never charged with a crime and has denied the allegations, which include being a member of MS-13 in Long Island, New York, where he has never lived.
+Abrego Garcia was never charged with a crime and has denied the allegations.
+His attorneys have pointed out that the criminal informant claimed he was a member of MS-13 in Long Island, New York, where he has never lived.

-U.S. District Judge Paula Xinis had ordered the Trump administration in early April to bring Abrego Garcia back.
-And the U.S. Supreme Court agreed on Thursday that the U.S. government must "facilitate" Abrego Garcia's release.
+Xinis had ordered the Trump administration in early April to bring Abrego Garcia back.
+And the U.S. Supreme Court agreed last week that the U.S. government must "facilitate" Abrego Garcia's release.

 But the White House has balked at trying to broker his return, arguing the courts can’t intrude on the president’s diplomacy powers.

 Xinis ordered the U.S. on Friday to provide daily status updates on plans to return Abrego Garcia.
-The Trump administration responded Saturday that he was alive in the El Salvador prison.
+The Trump administration responded the next day, saying he was alive in the El Salvador prison.
 But it has only doubled down on its decision not to tell a federal court whether it has any plans to repatriate Abrego Garcia.

-In its filing to the judge on Monday, the Trump administration repeated the statement made by El Salvador President Nayib Bukele.

-“How can I smuggle a terrorist into the United States?
-Of course I'm not going to do it.
-The question is preposterous,” Bukele said.
+In a filing Tuesday afternoon, Trump administration attorneys said the government is prepared to facilitate his return.
+But they said that his protection from being deported to El Salvador would be removed, and that he could be deported back to El Salvador or to a third country, they said.

 Bukele struck a deal under which the U.S. will pay about $6 million for El Salvador to imprison Venezuelan immigrants for a year.
 Trump has said openly that he would also favor El Salvador taking custody of American citizens who have committed violent crimes, which is likely illegal.